How to get free ethereum in 2023?

 You shouldn’t send anything to an untrusted provider.
 So, you should do your own research before signing up.
 And you should consider that most of these platforms are the custodian.
 They store and own your assets…

-In order to mitigate the risks, I use 3 providers (the APY may vary):
+In order to mitigate the risks, I use these providers (the APY may vary):

 I’ve been using BlockFi for a while.
 And I also like to receive emails from Celsius.Network on Mondays to start the week with a positive note!
 Also, you can increase your APY if you choose to earn in CEL (another ERC token).
 You can get better rates at Crypto.com with fixed-term deposits.
 But I like to keep my crypto at hand.
 So, I’m using their flexible low rates…